vib-singlecell-nf/vsn-pipelines/docs/scatac-seq.rst

         -profile atac_preprocess,singularity \
         > atac_preprocess.config

-Most of the ATAC-specific parameters are in the ``params.sc.atac`` block.
+The ATAC-specific parameters are described here.
 The important parameters to change are:

-- ``params.sc.atac.preprocess.metadata``: the path to the metadata file.
+- ``params.data.atac_preprocess.metadata``: the path to the metadata file.
-- ``params.sc.atac.bwamaptools.bwa_fasta``: the path to the bwa reference fasta file.
+- ``params.tools.bwamaptools.bwa_fasta``: the path to the bwa reference fasta file.
 This should be already indexed with ``bwa index``, and the index files located in the same directory as the fasta file.
+- ``params.tools.singlecelltoolkit.barcode_correction.whitelist``: Whitelists for barcode correction are supplied here.
+The whitelists are matched to samples based on the parameter key here ('standard', 'multiome') and the technology field listed for each sample in the metadata file.

 Optional parameters to change:

-- Within ``params.sc.atac.bwamaptools.add_barcode_as_tag``:
+- Within ``params.tools.bwamaptools.add_barcode_as_tag``:

   - ``tag``: controls the naming of the barcode tag added to the bam (``CR`` by default).
   - ``delimiter_to_split_qname``: Controls which delimiter to split the bam read name field to get the barcode.
 By default it uses the regex ``'[:|_]'`` to split on both ``:`` and ``|``.

-- Within ``params.sc.atac.sinto.fragments``:
+- Within ``params.tools.sinto.fragments``:

   - One of (but not both) ``barcodetag`` or ``barcode_regex`` needs to be set to tell Sinto where to find the barcodes in the bam file.
 The default is to use ``barcodetag`` of ``CR``.
-  - ``mapq``: Controls Quality filtering settings for generating the fragments file.
+  - ``mapq``: Controls quality filtering settings for generating the fragments file.
 Discards reads with quality score lower than this number (default 30).
   - ``temp_dir``: Controls where temp files are stored during fragments processing.
 For large BAM files, the system default temp location may become full.
 An alternate temp path can be specified here.
 Be sure to also include this temp path in the global volume mounts for Docker/Singularity in the config file.